evidence-based treatment

 Should insurance companies cover residential treatment for eating disorders?
 The price tag is high, about $1,000/day on average, but evidence of treatment effectiveness is astonishingly low.
 Practically nil, as I’ve recently discovered.
 Despite spending my free time punching away different keywords into the PubMed search bar, I came up with very little.
 And you know what I think?
 I think treatment centers should be embarrassed.
 And I think, wow, maybe insurance companies have a point?
 (A scary thought!
 I don’t actually think they do, though – but then, I just can’t wrap my head around for-profit healthcare, having lived all my life with socialized healthcare, and loving it.)

 Carrie over at ED-Bites recently blogged about the fact that there a dearth of evidence-based treatment for eating disorders.
-It is a complicated issue, I know, but I do think that any organization or center that offers treatment (especially at such a high price) has no excuse when it comes to providing information about the effectiveness of its programs.
-I’ll repeat that: they have no excuse.
-So, can I …
+It is a complicated issue, I know, but I do think that any organization or center that offers treatment (especially … Continue reading →

 The Research-Practice Gap in Eating Disorder Treatment